lamegaton/lamegaton.github.io/_posts/notebook/javascript/2021-08-03-basic-javascript-part-1.md

 ### Edit a text or HTML via jQuery

 This example implement jQuery.

+jQuery is a popular JavaScript library that simplifies DOM manipulation and event handling in web development.
+One of its key strengths is its ability to quickly and easily edit the content of text or HTML elements on a web page.

-So we have an HTML file with div id="text" and we want to change Hello to  Hello, dolly.
+So we have an HTML file with div id="text."

 <div id="test" style="background-color:#CCFFCC">Hello, this is wrapped with a div, you can open your console and test it.</div>